RPNT: Robust Pre-trained Neural Transformer -- A Pathway for Generalized Motor Decoding: Hyperparameters and Computational resources

 \section{Hyperparameters and Computational resources}

 We showed the detailed hyperparameter setup for the RPNT model pretraining and SFT in table~\ref{table: Hyperparameter setup for pretraining RPNT} and table~\ref{table: Hyperparameter setup for SFT of RPNT}, respectively.
-Pretraining of RPNT was trained using A40 GPUs, consuming 3GB and 9GB of GPU memory for the public benchmark and neuropixel dataset, respectively, which takes around 12 hours for training.
-We used the best checkpoint based on the early stopping criteria for the downstream SFT.
-For the benchmark, it took 1 hour for C-CO and 30 minutes for T-CO and T-RT.
-For the neuropixel data, it took 15 mins.
-Our SFT results are reported based on the last epoch.
+Pretraining of RPNT was trained using a single A40 GPU, consuming 3GB and 9GB of GPU memory for the public dataset and neuropixel dataset, respectively, which takes around 12 hours for training.
+We saved the best checkpoint based on the early stopping criteria for the downstream SFT.
+For the LRTCH dataset, it ran 2 hours for C-CO, T-CO, and T-RT tasks.
+For the NPCS dataset, it ran 15 minutes for B-CS tasks.
+The SFT results were reported based on the last epoch.